 The gray is found mostly in southern Arizona, while greenish-gray is found mainly at sea level along eastern coastlines between Texas and Maine.

-Broad-Billed Hummingbirds are common in Illinois because they spend their summers at lower elevations where flowers grow year-round.
+Broad-billed hummingbirds are common in Illinois because they spend their summers at lower elevations, where flowers grow year-round.

-6. Black-Chinned Hummingbirds
+6. Black-Chinned Hummingbird

 If you live in Illinois, you might see Black-chinned hummingbirds (Archilochus Alexandri) in Illinois this summer.